stuebingerb/KGraphQL/docs/content/Reference/Type System/objects-and-interfaces.md

     }
     ```

-Transformations can also be used to change the return type of a property, e.g. to make nullable
+Transformations can also be used to change the return type of a property, for example to make nullable
 properties non-nullable:

 === "Example"